gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Question 3

-*Question 3*: Which datastructure(s) does your implementation use: RDDs, DataFrames, or Datasets?
+*Question 3*: Which data structure(s) does your implementation use: RDDs, DataFrames, or Datasets?
 Please motivate your choice.

-The implementation makes mostly use of the dataframes, since these, as seen in clase have the best performance optimization enabled under the hood.
+The implementation makes mostly use of the dataframes, since these, as seen in class have the best performance optimization enabled under the hood.
 For reasoning on why RDD's were used in one specific section please see: @features.

 == Question 4